tess-vu/hot-city-heated-calls/Project Report.md

 ## 2.1.
 Study Area and Period

 The study area is based in New York City with spatial resolution at the census tract level, with these observations during summer 2025, defined as the beginning of June through August 23rd at a weekly temporal resolution.
-The full month of August was not used due to recent weather data only recorded up to the 24th, therefore not providing a whole week, so it was removed from the study.
+The last week of August was not used due to recent weather data only recorded up to the 24th, therefore not providing a whole week, so it was removed from the study.

 ## 2.2.
 Data Preparation